 - Bachelor's degree + professional school prerequisites (20-60 credits) + most require health related, patient care experience (100-2000 hours) + 2 years of professional school = Master of Science or Master of Physician Assistant (MPA) or Master of Science in Physician Assistant Studies (MSPAS) or Master of Health Professions or Physician Assistant Certificate

 - Note that some physician assistant programs require applicants to have previous health care experience and some college education.
-The typical applicant already has a bachelor's degree and at least four years of health care experience.
-Commonly nurses, EMT's, and paramedics apply to PA programs.
+The typical applicant already has a bachelor's degree and at least two (full-time) years of health care experience.
+Commonly nursing assistants, EMT's, and medical assistants apply to PA programs.
 Check the particular prerequisites of the PA educational programs that interest you.
 Most Master's level P.A. programs require GRE (Graduate Record Exam) scores.

 - "Bachelor's" Option

 - Another route to becoming a P.A. is as follows (an option not available at UM):